 Youth, however, is not a homogeneous group.
 Within youth ranks there are groups that are highly vulnerable and subject to social exclusion such as women.
-As Figure 18 reveals the NEET rate for young women in OIC countries (40.4%) is more than double that for young men (17%).
+As Figure 18 reveals the NEET rate for young OIC countries women in (31.4%) is more than double that for young men (12.2%).

-Another youth group that is vulnerable and subject to exclusion is youth living in rural areas.
-The percentage of OIC population living in rural areas is 45.9 (SESRIC staff calculations for year 2013 based on World Bank) and youth in rural area experience higher levels of poverty, and lesser access to: technology and telecommunication infrastructure, education opportunities, and the labour market.
+Another youth group that is vulnerable and subject exclusion is youth living in rural areas.
+The percentage of OIC population living in rural areas is 45.9 (SESRIC staff calculations for year 2013 based on World Bank) and youth in rural area experience higher levels of poverty, and lesser access to: technology telecommunication infrastructure,